Ke'Bryan Hayes Player Props: Pirates vs. Rays

-After hitting .243 with three doubles, a triple, three walks and two RBI in his past 10 games, Ke'Bryan Hayes and the Pittsburgh Pirates take on the Tampa Bay Rays (who will start Shane McClanahan) at 6:40 PM ET on Wednesday.
+On Thursday, Ke'Bryan Hayes (.243 batting average in his past 10 games, with three doubles, a triple, three walks and two RBI) and the Pittsburgh Pirates play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Rays.
+He had a hitless performance in his most recent game (0-for-4) against the Rays.

 Ke'Bryan Hayes Game Info & Props vs. the Rays